naver/must3r/README.md

 # Use --server_port to change the port, by default it will search for an available port starting at 7860
 # Use --device to use a different device, by default it's "cuda"
 # --viser is used to launch the viser server at the same time as gradio (for real-time updates).
 You'll need to open a new tab to see this.
 Note: only instance is launched so it doesn't support multiple instances.
 It'll launch on port 8080 if available.
+# viser's viewer will try to target a fixed framerate and lower the quality when the framerate is low.
+To disable this behaviour, open viser with http://localhost:8080/?fixedDpr=1
 # --allow_local_files adds a second tab to load images from a local directory

 # other examples